daveshah/daveshah/README.md

 ### Hi there, I'm Dave. 👋
-I'm currently the founding engineer of a Health Tech startup in stealth mode 🤫
-I've served on a number of technical teams in a number of technical roles.
+I'm currently the Founding Engineer and Head of Engineering at [Avandra Imaging](https://avandraimaging.com/) I've served on a number of technical teams in a number of technical roles.
-My work history can be found out on [LinkedIn](https://www.linkedin.com/in/dashah/) if you're curious.

-If you'd like to chat about anything tech related, feel free to snag some time on my calendar [here](https://daveshah.youcanbook.me/).
-This calendar isn't connected to my personal or work calendars, but feel free to block some time regardless.
-I'll be sure to follow up if there's a conflict!
+Feel free to connect with me here on Github or on [LinkedIn](https://www.linkedin.com/in/dashah/).